michielgerritsen/magento2-subscriptions/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug
+name: Bug report
-about: Internal Bug Report
+about: Create a report to help us improve
 title: ''
-labels: 'bug, open'
+labels: ''
 assignees: ''

 ---